Zanzibar Winter

 Program Overview

-This program is geared towards students in health professions.
-Based in the world heritage site of Zanzibar Island, Tanzania, the program offers a 3-credit hour course that is designed to offer U.S. administrative professionals in health and business sectors an opportunity to engage in collaborative learning and internships alongside Tanzanian counterparts.
-You will learn about the organization of health services and business structure of Tanzania through tours of cultural and historic sites relevant to your discipline.
-Guest speaking events and assessment of community development projects will be included as part of the learning process.
+This program is designed for students and professionals in public health and related areas.
+With a site in the world heritage center of Zanzibar Island, East Africa, the program offers a 3-credit hour course (grad/undergrad) that offers participants with an opportunity to engage in collaborative learning, service learning, and internships alongside their local counterparts and community members.
+Students will learn about the organization of health, occupational, and social services, business structure, and natural resource services of Tanzania through educational excursions to cultural, natural, community, and historic sites.
+Guest speaking events and assessment or observation of community development initiatives are included as part of the learning process.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in late January after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.